iitanmay/iitanmay.com/_pages/research.md

              muted=true
           %}
           <div class="caption">
-            Video 2(a): Evolution of a gravity current in a lock-exchange setup.
+            Video 2(a): Gravity current formed using a lock-exchange setup.
+Images from three cameras stitched together to provide half-view of the flow facility.
 Heavy fluid is dyed blue.
-Images from three cameras stitched together to provide half-view of the flow facility.
+Clear fluid is warmer than the blue fluid.
           </div>
         </div>